 The NDHCB implements practices on a daily basis to safeguard your personal information, including the following:

-Board governors, committee members, service providers and staff have entered in confidentiality agreements with the NDHCB.
+Board governors, committee members, volunteers, service providers and staff have entered in confidentiality agreements with the NDHCB.

 Computers are password protected and our network is protected by a firewall.